Fireye04/coffee/content/blog/FEDERATE-GIT.md

 ## In summary

 We should be splitting off github more but the communal nature of open source is harmed by this fracturing of the community, as beneficial as self hosting may be.
-We need a way to preserve that community in the process.
-We need towork to make that happen.
+We need a way to preserve that community in the process and we need to work to make that happen.

 Thank you for reading and go forth and spread the good word of git federation!